caesarakalaeii/guireader/README.md

 implement an actual Logger
 Re-add config file via JSON
 FileChooser to load config
-Make trigger more resilient, to avoid accidental triggers
+✓ Make trigger more resilient, to avoid accidental triggers  (Kind of, not intuitive though)

 Feel free to msg me on discord Caesar#4967
 If you want to use or modify this code be sure to credit me.